Lighthouses of Guyane (French Guiana)

 Royale Jetée (Range Front)]

 - Date unknown.
 Active; focal plane 8 m (26 ft); continuous green light.
 7 m (23 ft) post centered on a small square equipment shelter.
 Lighthouse painted with green and white horizontal bands.
-Trabas has Douglas Cameron's photo, and Bing has a satellite view.
-Located on the pier, at the southeastern corner of Île Royale.
+Trabas has Douglas Cameron's photo, and Google has a distant satellite view.
+Located on the pier at the southeastern corner of Île Royale.
 Site open, tower closed.
 ARLHS FRG-003;

 - * [Kourou (Tour Dreyfus)]